-Domestic partnership and marriage are different ways to formalize relationships between two romantic partners.
+There are several key differences to a domestic partnership and marriage in California.
+On the surface, they are different ways to formalize relationships between two romantic partners.
 While they each have their pros and cons, the two offer their own unique benefits that can make either appealing depending on your preferences.
+It is important to remember that domestic parternships do have limitations when compared to a heterosexual marriage.
+We will discuss this further below.

 Benefits Available in Domestic Partnerships